 Consequently, more and more international firms are setting up offices in the Philippines due to relatively more affordable operating and rental costs and the availability of skilled workforce.
 Chinese research and pharmaceutical firms, for instance, prefer the Philippines for setting up offshore bases.

 Animation and Design

-In 2008, the Philippines had over 50 animation companies.
+In 2016, the Philippines had over 100 animation companies.
 There are big animation companies in the Philippines, as well, which include TOEI Animation, Roadrunner, and Toon City Animation Inc., among others.
-These animation firms employ 18 percent of the country’s total animation talent pool.

 Attractiveness Factors for KPO in the Philippines

-Scrutinizing the 2016 A.T.
-Kearney Global Services Location Index, it is noticeable that the Philippine’s high total score is due to two key measures: business environment and people skills and availability.
-The Philippines, however, gained a relatively lower score on financial attractiveness.
-Nevertheless, the Philippines is ranked 7th in back office services.
+Scrutinizing the 2019 A.T.
+Kearney Global Services Location Index, it is noticeable that the Philippine’s high total score is due to one key measure: financial attractiveness.
+The second topmost factor is its people skills and availability, followed by the business environment.

 Investors are incentivized in the Philippines.
 Incentives include income-tax holiday of up to eight years, deduction on labor expense for the first five years of registration, value added tax exemption on allowable local purchases such as telecom, electricity and water, and domestic sales allowance of up to 30 percent of total sales.

 Furthermore, businesses located in economic zones are given ‘exemption from import duty fees and taxes on imported raw materials and equipment, and permanent residence status for foreign investors with initial investments of a certain amount’ among other incentives (Visit the Philippine Board of Investments website at: http://boi.gov.ph/ for more details).